BackpackGearTest

 So far, I have tried out what I consider to be the more difficult-to-learn functions (based on multiple pages of instructions for those modes).
 I've found that a few practice attempts definitely helped after following the directions.
 However I am sure that the small manual will be packed with my gear for easy access until everything becomes intuitive.

-Since I love to navigate off trail, I immediately recalibrated the COMP (compass) and set the compass for the local declination to see if the directional display looked correct as compared to my baseplate compass.
+Since I love to navigate off trail, I immediately recalibrate the COMP (compass) and set the compass for the local declination to see if the directional display looked correct as compared to my baseplate compass.
 The cardinal points lined up well.
 The next day I checked the compass again but as it had been in a car for a few miles the direction was off significantly.
 I re-calculated it and everything was fine.
 The manufacturer does recommend frequent re-calculation at new trailheads as well as after changing a battery or being near a magnetic field.

 An extra mode within the Compass Mode is called the Bearing Mode.
 After setting the bearing the desired bearing will show up in degrees on the top line of the watch face.
 The current bearing is shown in degrees on the middle line.
 The segments or markers on the perimeter of the watch face light up and are correlated to how close they are to the desired bearing.
 For instance each marker equals 6 degrees of accuracy so if there are two markers lit up the current bearing is 12 degrees off the desired bearing.